 Anthony, a former musician, likened his friendship with his opposite, Errol, to a kind of harmony—an arrangement of different notes that come together to create something beautiful, something that cannot be achieved by a single pitch.
 “One note would be unison,” he said, “not harmony.”

 Successful opposites understand the key dimension of their personality styles and use those differences to challenge each other and strengthen themselves as a team.

 The individualistic, self-centered career path is shifting toward one of collaboration—former competitors are coming together as work partners, sellers are collaborating with their customers and global partners are joining across continents to achieve their goals.

 3. To grow

 When opposites work together, they have the opportunity to step fully into their strengths and the chance to step out of their roles.
 There is a high that comes from leaving one’s comfort zone and a sense of confidence and satisfaction that comes with doing something new.

 Given nearly half of the people in the world fall on either the introvert or extrovert side of the spectrum, chances are that you have interacted with or will interact with your opposite often.
-And whether you wildly succeed and disastrously fail, it is likely determined by whether you were in sync or at odds.
+And whether you wildly succeed or disastrously fail, it is likely to be determined by whether you were in sync or at odds.

 This article was published in October 2015 and has been updated.
 Photo by Ilona Kozhevnikova/Shutterstock